-The Country Club: This bohemian getaway in the heart of the Bywater neighborhood is offering a special Thanksgiving menu.
+The Country Club: This bohemian getaway in the heart of the Bywater neighborhood is the perfect place to spend Thanksgiving Day.

-Criollo: Elegant, Creole-inspired fare inside the iconic Hotel Monteleone; will serve a special Thanksgiving menu and a la carte menu.
+Criollo: Elegant, Creole-inspired fare inside the iconic Hotel Monteleone.

-Curio: Curio is a new seafood restaurant in the French Quarter and is keeping its doors open on Thanksgiving this year, with a $35 prix-fixe menu.
+Curio: Curio is a seafood restaurant in the French Quarter, keeping its doors open on Thanksgiving again this year.

 Dickie Brennan’s Bourbon House: Authentic New Orleans dishes in a lively atmosphere on Bourbon Street.